- Campus Connection

 The North Dakota Law Review is a scholarly journal of commentary on current legal problems of interest to the North Dakota bar and the legal profession generally.
 Published quarterly, all material in the Law Review is edited by a student board of editors, and much of it is written by students.
 Students gain experience in legal research and accurate written expression through the preparation of articles for publication.
 The Law Review is the journal of the State Bar Association of North Dakota.

-The federal and state governments utilize two general systems of law: judge-made law (including both the common law and much of constitutional law) and promulgated codes (including statutes, administrative rules, and rules of court).
-Although many law school courses focus largely on judge-made law, this course will specifically hone in on legislation, including processes involved in the creation, the application, and the interpretation of statutory law.
-Students will learn about legislative procedures, various rules to consider when drafting legislation and related documents, some of the major factors that influence the evolution of bills throughout the legislative process, and methods that can be drawn upon to foster the effective application of statutes.
-Students will also examine cases applying various methods of statutory interpretation to explore the process of how judges go about construing legislation.
-This class will take both theoretical and practical approaches to the subject matter, and will include drafting and role-playing exercises and assignments as well as a final paper.
+The federal and state governments utilize two general systems of law: judge-made law (including both the common law and much of constitutional law) and promulgated codes (including statutes, administrative regulations, and rules of court).
+Although many law school courses focus largely on judge-made law, this course will specifically concentrate on legislation, including processes involved in the creation, application, and interpretation of statutory law.
+You will learn about legislative procedures (in both Congress and state legislatures), various rules to consider when drafting legislation and related documents, some of the major factors that influence the evolution of bills throughout the legislative process, and methods that can be drawn upon to foster the effective application of statutes.
+You will also examine various methods of statutory interpretation to explore the process of how judges go about construing legislation.
+This class will take both theoretical and practical approaches to the subject matter, and will include drafting and interactive exercises, as well as a final paper that can be used to satisfy the writing requirement.
+It also serves as a "Level Two" skills course that can be used in partial fulfillment of the upper-level skills requirement.

 Military Law - #305 - 2 credits